thinkst/canarytokens/README.md

 ## Overview

-Canarytokens helps track activity and actions on your network.
+Canarytokens help track activity and actions on your network.

 If you have any issues please check out our FAQ over [here](https://github.com/thinkst/canarytokens/wiki#), or create an issue and we'll try to get back to you as soon as possible.